Wang Da-Hong Theater

 Wang Da-Hong Theater Introduction

-Wang Da-hong Architectural Theater was originally located in the private residence of architect Wang Da-hong in an alley on Jianguo South Road, which has now been demolished.
-In 2017, it was reconstructed by the "Wang Da-hong Architectural Research and Preservation Association" and relocated to the art park south of the Taipei Fine Arts Museum.
-It was donated to the Taipei City Government for research and educational promotion.
-In 2018, the Taipei Fine Arts Museum launched its operations in the form of the "Wang Da-hong Architectural Theater," hoping to serve as a key base for audiences to understand Wang Da-hong and his residence, while also becoming an experimental platform for promoting Taiwan's architectural history and introducing architectural aesthetics.
-The "Wang Da-hong Architectural Theater," initiated by the Taipei Fine Arts Museum, incorporates both "architecture" and "theater."
-It can be interpreted as "theater (architecture itself as a means of enacting life)" or "architecture" as a verb, meaning "to build (a) theater."
-Here, "theater" differs from the general understanding of a physical space with a stage, seats, actors, and audience; conceptually, it is closer to constructing a space different from the real world, allowing the audience to enter and experience it firsthand, thereby creating a unique viewing experience.
-The Wang Da-hong Book House DH Café is located next to the "Wang Da-hong Architectural Theater," offering a combination of architectural and artistic readings, light meals, along with mini-exhibitions and themed salon lectures.
-It aims to recreate the elegance and professionalism of the architect's study, showcasing a rich tapestry of humanistic gatherings and fluid thoughts in the residence's hall.
+Wang Da-Hong Architectural Theater was originally located in the alley of Jianguo South Road, in the residence of architect Wang Da-Hong, which has since been demolished.
+In 2017, it was reconstructed by the "Wang Da-Hong Architectural Research and Preservation Society" at the art park south of the Taipei Fine Arts Museum and donated to the Taipei City Government for research and educational promotion.
+In 2018, the Taipei Fine Arts Museum began operations in the form of the "Wang Da-Hong Architectural Theater," hoping to serve as a key base for the public to understand Wang Da-Hong and his residence, and to become an experimental platform for promoting Taiwan's architectural history and introducing architectural aesthetics.
+The "Wang Da-Hong Architectural Theater," initiated by the Taipei Fine Arts Museum, incorporates both "architecture" and "theater," which can be interpreted as "the theater of life performed through architecture," or "to build a theater" with "architecture" as a verb.
+The "theater" here differs from the traditional understanding of a physical space with a stage, seats, actors, and audience; conceptually, it is closer to constructing a space different from the real world, allowing the audience to personally experience and build their unique viewing experience.
+The Wang Da-Hong Book House DH Café, located next to the "Wang Da-Hong Architectural Theater," is a multifunctional cultural and artistic space that offers selected architectural and art readings, light snacks, and integrates mini-exhibitions and themed salon lectures, aiming to recreate the elegance and professionalism of an architect's study, rich with cultural connotations and flowing thoughts in the hall of the residence.
 Source: Taipei Fine Arts Museum website.

 Recommended Hotel Bookings